Psy-Fer/buttery-eel/README.md

 # Quickstart

-Using python3, preferably python3.7 to 3.9.
-Python 3.10 and higher does not yet have any pip wheel builds available for v6.3.8 and lower of guppy
+Using python3, preferably python3.8 to 3.12.
+Older versions of guppy will work with 3.7, but not with 3.10 or higher.

 Install a version of `guppy` (something higher than 4) where `GUPPY_VERSION` is the version, for example, `6.3.8`.
 Alternatively, you can install a version of `dorado server` too.
 Download: https://community.nanoporetech.com/downloads